ChristianHesels/relation-extraction/README.md

-# Relation Extraction on German texts
+# From text to facts: Relation Extraction on German Websites

-This project is based on https://github.com/knowitall/reverb.
+This repository holds a collection of three Open Information Extraction approaches for the German language:

-It contains three approaches, which extract binary relations from German sentences:
+**ReVerb**
-* ReVerb: The ReVerb system (https://github.com/knowitall/reverb) adapted to work on German texts.
+This system is based on the ReVerb system available under https://github.com/knowitall/reverb, which is published under the ReVerb Software License Agreement.
+We adapted the system to the German language.

-* German ReVerb: The ReVerb system adapted to work on German texts and enhanced by rules specialized to the German language.
+**German ReVerb**
-* Dep ConIE: A dependency-based approach for German texts achieving the best performance results.
+German ReVerb is an extension of the previously mentioned system also based on the ReVerb system available under https://github.com/knowitall/reverb.
+This system is specialized to the German language by adding rules dealing with specific aspects of the German language to the system.

-Thereby, the relation types are not specified in advanced, so that any kind of relations are found.
+**Dep ConIE**
-A binary relations consists of three parts: arg1, rel, arg2.
+This system is a new approach based on dependency parsing.
+It yields the best results.

 # Requirements

-To successfully run ReVerb, you need
+To successfully run one of the above systems, you need
 * Java JDK 1.8 or later
 * Maven 3.0.0 or later